 Resolution Project for her commitment to social responsibility.
 She was also

-recognised as the Outstanding Youth Ambassador at the 21st Session of the United
+recognized as the Outstanding Youth Ambassador at the 21st Session of the United

 Nations Youth Assembly.